MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Pass the access token to server-side code

 If you need to access web APIs on your server, or additional services such as Microsoft Graph, you'll need to pass the access token to your server-side code.
 The access token provides access (for the authenticated user) to your web APIs.
+The server-side code can also parse the token for [identity information](#use-the-access-token-as-an-identity-token), if needed.

+> [!NOTE]
-Also the server-side code can parse the token for identity information if it needs it.
-(See Use the access token as an identity token below.)
-There are many libraries available for different languages and platforms that can help simplify the code you write.
+> There are many libraries available for different languages and platforms that can help simplify the code you write.
 For more information, see [Overview of the Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview).

 If you need to pass the access token to get Microsoft Graph data, see [Acquire token for MS Graph](tab-sso-token-graph.md).